 1. Technical Value

 At the lowest level, you offer technical value.
-These are the benefits and improvements in your value proposition that you can deliver that make things work better and are realized in areas like of processes, systems, and people.
+These are the benefits and improvements in your value proposition that you can deliver that make things work better and are realized in areas like processes, systems, and people.
 Here are some examples of delivering value at the technical level:

 - Helping a business to save time